 Despite a century of interest in refractive development, the etiology of myopia is still not fully understood.
 Now, with the prevalence skyrocketing, the search for answers is more urgent than ever.

-Increased understanding of the factors that influence refractive parameters and how these interact should lead to more effective treatments to slow myopia progression or to prevent its onset.
+Increased understanding of the factors that influence refractive parameters and how these interactions should lead to more effective treatments to slow myopia progression or to prevent its onset.

 Question 3.
 What factors contribute to susceptibility to myopia?

 Nature or nurture?
 There is clearly a mix of genetic and environmental components involved in the development of myopia, but the contribution of each, and the ingredients that make up that contribution, are still being teased out.

 Back in 2005, a meta-analysis of some 300 papers downplayed the role of hereditary factors.
 It noted distinct variations in prevalence between genetically similar cohorts in different environments: for instance, the high prevalence of myopic Indians in Singapore (70 percent of 18-year-old men), while in India itself the rate was roughly 10 percent.
 The simplest explanation of such findings is that a massive environmental effect is swamping the genetic influence.